 Sunday Snippet: Let’s Just Talk… Effectively

-The ability to have a true conversation – one where a person can share thoughts and experiences openly while feeling accepted and respected – is becoming increasingly rare.
+The ability to have a true conversation – one where a person can talk by share thoughts and experiences openly while feeling accepted and respected – is becoming increasingly rare.
 More and more, many of us seem to be raising our voices to be heard, to make a point, to prove one’s rightness over another’s wrongness.
 But we are listening less and less.
 And when many of us do listen, we do so to craft a response.
 We seldom listen to learn.

 Author and journalist, Celeste Headlee shared her thoughts on techniques one might use to enable better conversations on a recent Ted Talk (10 Ways To Have A Better Conversation, Celeste Headlee, April 2015).